CurveDocs/curve-docs/docs/lending/contracts/oracle.md

 ### `NO_ARGUMENT`
 !!! description "`CryptoFromPool.NO_ARGUMENT() -> bool: view`"

-    Getter for the info on <todo>.
-The variable is set to `false` if the pool where the price oracle is taken from only has two coins.
+    Getter for the `NO_ARGUMENT` storage variable.
+This is an additional variable to ensure the correct price oracle is fetched from a pool with more than two coins.

-    Is `false` when the liquidity pool from with the price oracle is taken only has two coins.
-Else
+    The variable is set to `false` if the pool from which the price oracle is taken has only two coins.

-    Returns:
+    Returns: true or false (`bool`)

-    Emits:

     ??? quote "Source code"